30322 - LAW (MODULE I - COMPARATIVE PUBLIC LAW)

 Are frequent amendments to a constitution a sign of strength or weakness in terms of constitutional development?

 What do we mean by ‘democratic transition and consolidation’ from a legal and political standpoint?What do we mean by ‘democratic transition and consolidation’ from a legal and political standpoint?

 What is the difference between a ‘formal’ and ‘substantive’ transition?

-What do the experiences across the globe tell us about how to draft and frame a constitution?
+What do the experiences in Central and Eastern Europe and Africa tell us about how to draft and frame a constitution?

-What are the differences from a constitutional standpoint between democratic transitions today and those of Germany, Italy and Japan after WWII and Greece, Portugal and Spain in the 1970s?
+What are the differences from a constitutional standpoint with respect to previous democratic transitions such as those of Germany, Italy and Japan after WWII and Greece, Portugal and Spain in the 1970s?

 Forms of State and Forms of Government

 What do we mean in the context of comparative constitutional law with the expressions ‘form of state’ and ‘form of government’?What do we mean in the context of comparative constitutional law with the expressions ‘form of state’ and ‘form of government’?